 Visit U.S. Naval Academy

-Annapolis is home to the United States Naval Academy, where future Navy and Marine Corps officers are trained.
+The United States Naval Academy is based in Annapolis.
 Take a guided tour of the campus and visit the Naval Academy Museum, which features exhibits on naval history and the academy’s role in shaping the country’s military leaders.

 Your dog will enjoy meandering around the campus.
 There is a lot to explore, including the Commodore John Barry Memorial, in dog-friendly Annapolis.

 Pose At A City Mural

 While you are visiting the Naval Academy, be sure to stop and take photos in front of the huge Annapolis mural.
 It is located near the gates.
 This dramatic painting features the Chesapeake Bay set against the skyline, as well as a boat, fisherman, and the Baltimore oriole.

 Your dog can pose with a photo of a cat and a dog.
 The painting of the white cat was so realistic that I think Parker was afraid the feline would hiss at him.